Community Health

 Community health is our first priority.

-Nearby residents report health complaints including but not limited to headaches, respiratory and gastrointestinal symptoms from exposure to chemicals at the Chiquita Canyon Landfill.
+Residents living near the Chiquita Canyon Landfill have been reporting health complaints such as headaches, respiratory and gastrointestinal symptoms from exposure to chemical emissions from the landfill.
 Health impacts from odors and air pollution can vary, depending on a person’s sensitivity and extent of exposure.
-Sensitive individuals include children, seniors or those with chronic health conditions.
+Sensitive individuals include children, seniors, or those with chronic health conditions.

 Environmental Odors and Your Health

-Environmental odors can sometimes trigger physical health symptoms that are generally expected to go away when the odor is gone.
-Persistent exposure to environmental odors could cause persistent and continuing symptoms, even when chemicals are present below state and federal guidance levels.
+Environmental odors, including sulfur compounds, can sometimes cause physical health symptoms that are generally expected to go away when the odor is gone.
+However, persistent exposures to environmental odors could lead to continuing symptoms, even when the odor causing chemicals are present below state and federal health guidance values.

 • Headache